kubernetes/website/content/en/docs/concepts/services-networking/service.md

 Pods in other Namespaces must qualify the name as `my-service.my-ns`.
 These names will resolve to the cluster IP assigned for the Service.

-Kubernetes also supports DNS SRV (service) records for named ports.
+Kubernetes also supports DNS SRV (Service) records for named ports.
 If the `"my-service.my-ns"` Service has a port named `"http"` with protocol set to `TCP`, you can do a DNS SRV query for `_http._tcp.my-service.my-ns` to discover the port number for `"http"`, as well as the IP address.